-She worked in two different colleges, teaching numerous subjects for Computer Science students.
+She worked in two different colleges, teaching numerous subjects to Computer Science students.
 Rajeswari recalls that the syllabus remained the same in the textbooks for more than a decade at the time.
-These topics were nowhere close to the contemporary technologies in the IT industry, and even the best of Computer Science graduates would end up being half as skilled to work in the industry as developers, whether in services or products.
+These topics were nowhere close to the contemporary technologies in the IT industry, and even the best Computer Science graduates would end up being half as skilled to work in the industry as developers, whether in services or products.

 “As a lecturer also, it was also equally important to understand the desired skill sets in the real industry.
 Theoretical knowledge can always be gained by learning, but real experience only comes with practice.
-And for all of us, colleges made it mandatory that we do Phd to further continue in teaching.”
+And for all of us, colleges made it mandatory that we do Ph.D. to further continue in teaching.”

-She was once referring to an advertisement in Times of India about Masai School.
+She was once referring to an advertisement in the Times of India about Masai School.
 This was also when she was deciding between taking up research in the field and pursuing a job as a Software Developer.
 Though she had nothing to do with the rapidly evolving technology trends in the IT industry since she was on the teaching side, Rajeswari was keen to know what was really happening on the other side.

-At a crossroads between Phd and working as a developer, she chose the latter.
+At a crossroads between PhD and working as a developer, she chose the latter.
 Subsequently, she also knew that she needed to upskill herself with plenty of industry-relevant skills.
 The structure at Masai School seemed just about right and it wasn’t at all hard for the Assistant Professor to crack the admission test and the interview at Masai.

 Once she stepped in, Rajeswari says the kind of discipline she developed with the 9-9-6 system, also spilled over to her daughter and her family members.
 After a point, she was pleasantly surprised with herself, in terms of the ease with which she was able to execute her tasks.